gregoryv/tiny/README.md

-tiny - The Go + github get started project
+tiny - The Go + github getting started project

-Goals is to have a complete setup with pipelines in place for starting my next project.

-## Quick start

-    $ go install github.com/gregoryv/tiny/cmd/sayhi@latest
+A complete "hello world" cross-platform setup with github build and release pipelines.

 ## Contribute

-Cross platform steps are defined in steps.go which pipelines use
+Steps are defined in steps.go which pipelines use

 Build